Minoration via Mixed Volumes and Cover's Problem for General Channels: From Cover's Problem to Soft-Minoration

-where ${\rm H}(\cdot)$ is the binary entropy function. \item \eqref{e_dpi} follows from the data processing inequality for the relative entropy. \item \eqref{e_golden} follows by a property of the capacity-achieving distribution. \end{itemize} Rearranging, and noticing that for point to point channel coding the capacity does not depend on the error probability (due to the strong converse \cite{wolfowitz1968}), we find $C_{\epsilon}(\infty)=C(\infty)=\sup_{P_X}I(X;YZ)$, and obtain
+where ${\rm H}(\cdot)$ is the binary entropy function. \eqref{e_fano} follows from Fano's inequality and the assumption $R\le \log\abs{\mathcal{X}}$. \item \eqref{e_dpi} follows from the data processing inequality. \item In \eqref{e_golden}, $Q_{Y^nZ^n}=Q_{YZ}^{\otimes n}$ and $Q_{YZ}$ is the capacity-achieving output distribution for the channel $P_{YZ\vert X}$. \end{itemize} Rearranging, and noticing that for point to point channel coding the capacity does not depend on the error probability (due to the strong converse \cite{wolfowitz1968}), we find $C_{\epsilon}(\infty)=C(\infty)=\sup_{P_X}I(X;YZ)$, and obtain

 as desired.